KyleAMathews/test-recipes/api.md

 * **packageName** name of the package
 * **conflictsWith** List NPM packages that this recipe would conflict with.
 Users will be warned when running a recipe if they've already got this package installed or if another recipe in their stack will install it.
-* **requires** designates a card which must be run before this one on this site e.g. you have to setup an integration with Contentful before you can add content types.
+* **dependencies** designates a card which must be run before this one on this site e.g. you have to setup an integration with Contentful before you can add content types.

 ### `<Meta>`